LUS24/alembic-test/README.md

 alembic init alembic
 ```

-2. In the new alembic directory, edit the `alembic.ini` file where it says `sqlalchemy.url`.
-Add the URL to the database, if using SQLite add the file name, for example:
+2. In the project directory, edit the `alembic.ini` file where it says `sqlalchemy.url`.
+Add the URL to the database, if you are working in a small app, add this to use SQLite:

 ```ini
 sqlite:///dev.sqlite3
 ```

-If the database URL is set from an environment variable, update the `env.py` file, see the docs for more info. ([docs](https://alembic.sqlalchemy.org/en/latest/tutorial.html#editing-the-ini-file))
+We can also set the database URL from an environment variable by updating the `env.py` file, see the docs for more info. ([docs](https://alembic.sqlalchemy.org/en/latest/tutorial.html#editing-the-ini-file))

 3. Configure automatic migrations ([docs](https://alembic.sqlalchemy.org/en/latest/autogenerate.html#auto-generating-migrations)).
 Edit the `env.py` file where it says `target_metadata`.
 It should be a reference SQLAchemy `Base.metadata` object, for example: